ferdinandfrank/vue-forms/docs/index.md

     });
     ```

-- **[inputName]-input-validated**: Will be emitted as soon as the input's validation status changes.
+- **[inputName]-input-validated:** Will be emitted as soon as the input's validation status changes.
 How to listen to this event from other Vue instances:

     ```js